 So did the bar fight happen?

-That's what the case is trying to find out.
-On Monday, Laura deShazo, the first witness called by the defense, testified that she saw Jesse Ventura get punched in that California bar.
-However, the details of where the fight happened and who did the punching are a bit fuzzy.
+That's what the case was tasked with finding out.
+Early in the trial, Laura deShazo, the first witness called by the defense, testified that she saw Jesse Ventura get punched in that California bar.
+However, the details of where the fight happened and who did the punching were a bit fuzzy.
 DeShazo says she is sure it happened on the bar patio.
-Kyle had said that the fight happened on the sidewalk.
+Kyle said the fight happened on the sidewalk.